Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NaW1NBgb70I.md

 ### Transcript

-> uh someone was asking if you could use the dedicated servers with docker i actually don't know i don't know if there's details i'm sure someone uh like once dedicated servers is available i'm sure someone is gonna set up a docker
+> someone was asking if you could use the dedicated servers with docker i actually don't know i don't know if there's details i'm sure someone, like once dedicated servers is available i'm sure someone is gonna set up a docker
 >
 > [Music]
 >